awslabs/ssosync/README.md

 > [!CAUTION]
 > Enabling this flag can cause a user to inherit privileges from the previously matched Identity Store user.
 Only enable it when you understand and accept that risk, such as during a controlled IdP migration.

+#### Retaining unmatched users and groups

+ssosync performs a uni-directional sync: by default any user or group that exists in the IAM Identity Store but cannot be matched to the subset of your Google Workspace directory you are syncing is **deleted** so the Identity Store mirrors Google Workspace.

+Setting `--retain-unmatched` (or `SSOSYNC_RETAIN_UNMATCHED=true`) blocks those deletions.
+Users and groups that exist in the Identity Store but have no match in the Google Workspace directory are left in place instead of being removed.

+This is useful when the Identity Store also contains identities managed outside of ssosync (for example users and groups created by AWS Control Tower) that you do not want removed on each sync.

+> [!CAUTION]
+> Retaining unmatched identities means the Identity Store will no longer be an exact mirror of your Google Workspace directory.
+Users removed from Google Workspace will not be removed from the Identity Store while this flag is set.

 ### Filtering Examples